EliAndrewC/l7r/setting/l7r.md

 The Fox clan claim to possess the "original" version of the story; while many local tellings offer their own accounts, the Fox clan was founded by those who married shapeshifting animals, and their library has copies of this story which supposedly date back centuries before any other recorded accounts of this tale.
 (On the other hand, foxes are notorious tricksters, and only a fool would uncritically accept a fox's assertions.)

 bq).
 A man marries a woman who is in fact a crane disguised as a human.
 To make money, the crane wife plucks her own feathers to weave silk brocade, which the man sells, but she becomes increasingly ill as she does so.
-When the man discovers his wife's true identity and the nature of her illness, devastated by the truth, he demands her to stop.
+When the man discovers his wife's true identity and the nature of her illness, devastated by the truth, he demands that she stop.
 She responds that she has been doing it for love, for them.
 The man says that love exists without sacrifice, but he is wrong.
 He who lives without sacrifice for someone else does not deserve to be with a crane.

 While these stories share the same basic structure, they have somewhat different implications.
 Those who refer to the Wasp chancellors as "the Crane wives" might mean very different things, depending on which version of the story they accept, and what they consider the moral to be.